BaisycCoin/bsycInstall/UPDATE-SCRIPT.md

   ./bsyc-cli getinfo
   ```

-  * Compare the "Block Height" value with the latest from the [BSYCUM block explorer](https://explorer.bsycum.network/).
+  * Compare the "Block Height" value with the latest from the [BaisycCoin block explorer](https://explorer.bsycum.network/).
 When those are the same, your daemon is synchronized

   * Compare the version string displayed, if upgraded properly it will say ```"version" : 3010000```

-### Check the BSYCUM Masternode Status
+### Check the BaisycCoin Masternode Status
 *Now check that the daemon is in sync and display the proper version*

   * From the terminal session, run the following commands